A Step-By-Step Guide to Google Tag Manager Development & Testing

 If the approver agrees with the changes and the result of testing, they can publish into the appropriate environment.
-If more than one person has been using the same workspace there is always a danger you may publish something by mistake and so be careful to check that the workspace only contains your approved changes.
+If more than one person has been using the same workspace there is always a danger you may publish something by mistake.
+Be careful to check that the workspace only contains your changes.

-To publish all the approved changes, you must be in the workspace where the changes were made and click on the ‘Submit’ button.
+To publish the changes, you must be in the workspace where the changes were made and click on the ‘Submit’ button.
 Now complete the title and description of the changes about to be published.
-This should outline in simple language the nature of the changes so that anyone checking different versions can understand what the change implemented. if you are working in multiple environments select the correct one before proceeding.
+This should outline in simple language the nature of the changes so that anyone checking different versions can understand what is changing. if you are working in multiple environments select the correct one before proceeding.
 You can then click ‘Publish’.

 14. Check Live Data:

-Go to the ‘Realtime’ GA console for the same environment to check data is being collected as expected.
+Go to the ‘Realtime’ GA console for the same environment to check data is being collected.
 Then go to the website to double check the changes are working correctly in ‘Preview’ mode.

 15. To Reverse Changes

-If you need to reverse a change to Google Tag Manager click on ‘Version’ on the top navigation tab and this will display all the versions of the container.
+If you need to reverse a change to Google Tag Manager click on ‘Version’ on the top navigation tab.
+This will display all the versions of the container.
 You can click into a version to see the details of what was changed.

 If you want to revert to a previous version, then click on the three dots on the far right for the version you want to revert to.
 Then select ‘Set as Latest Version’ and then confirm by clicking on ‘Set as Latest Version’.